 Snapper

-Locally Snapper season starts around October and finishes towards April.
-The big reds migrate inshore due to the warmer water temperatures which provide ideal spawning conditions.
+Locally, Snapper season starts around October and finishes towards April.
+The big reds migrate inshore due to the warmer water temperatures, which provide ideal spawning conditions.
 Dawn, Dusk, and tide changes are considered the best times to catch snapper.
 Snapper will take a variety of baits and soft plastics.
-For bait a 7 to 8 foot rod with a 4-7 kg rating paired with a 4000 or 5000 size reel spooled with 15-30 pound line is great.
+For bait, a 7 to 8 foot rod with a 4-7 kg rating paired with a 4000 or 5000 size reel spooled with 15-30 pound line is excellent.
 Good bait options include pilchards, silver whiting, squid, and salmon.
-When it comes to soft plastics, a 7 foot 3-6 kilo rod paired with a 3000 size reel is great.
+When it comes to soft plastics, a 7-foot 3-6 kilo rod paired with a 3000 size reel is great.
 Good soft plastics include jerk shads, whip baits, curl tails, or paddle tails between 3 and 5 inches in a variety of colours.
 We encourage you to read our detailed guide on how to catch snapper.

 Targeting garfish at Portarlington Pier